Accueil » Tips » Bone broth: benefits and how to prepare it easily

 This satiating effect also relies on the presence of certain amino acids, such as glycine, which may help slow gastric emptying and stabilize blood sugar after a meal.

-I invite you to try this experiment: savor a cup of broth as a starter or a savory afternoon snack.
+I invite you to try the experiment: enjoy a cup of broth as a starter or as a savory afternoon snack.
 I sometimes share this tip to help regulate evening hunger and snacking.

 Digestive and immune support